freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/create-visual-balance-using-the-text-align-property.md

 ---

 ## Description

 <section id='description'>

 This section of the curriculum focuses on Applied Visual Design.
 The first group of challenges build on the given card layout to show a number of core principles.

 Text is often a large part of web content.
-CSS has several options for how to align it with the <code>text-align</code> property.
+CSS has several options for how to align it with the `text-align` property.

-<code>text-align: justify;</code> causes all lines of text except the last line to meet the left and right edges of the line box.
+`text-align: justify;` causes all lines of text except the last line to meet the left and right edges of the line box.

-<code>text-align: center;</code> centers the text
+`text-align: center;` centers the text

-<code>text-align: right;</code> right-aligns the text
+`text-align: right;` right-aligns the text

-And <code>text-align: left;</code> (the default) left-aligns the text.
+And `text-align: left;` (the default) left-aligns the text.

 </section>

 ## Instructions

 <section id='instructions'>

-Align the <code>h4</code> tag's text, which says "Google", to the center.
+Align the `h4` tag's text, which says "Google", to the center.
 Then justify the paragraph tag which contains information about how Google was founded.

 </section>

 ## Tests

 <section id='tests'>

 ```yml